-Promare is Studio Trigger’s debut film, after out stellar anime such as Kill la Kill and Little Witch Academia.
+Promare is the debut film of Studio Trigger, an animation studio with a stellar track record from shows like Kill la Kill and Little Witch Academia.
 The film follows a firefighter named Galo Thymos, whose main purpose in life is to fight fires and the Burnish, a race of people who start fires.
 However, Galo’s beliefs are questioned when he meets Lio Fotia, the leader of the Burnish who introduces life from the Burnish’s point of view.

 Before anything else, this film is gorgeous to watch.
 Colors are used in creative and innovative ways.
 The flames the Burnish use have mixes of purples, pinks, yellows, greens and blues.
 The releasing of said flames is exciting to watch as well.
 When they are spreading across landscapes, they move so fluidly and, at one point when Lio gets an insane power-up that transforms his flames into a dragon, there is no denying how powerful minds at work crafting the animation are.
 The mix of 2-D and 3-D animation flows seamlessly throughout Promare.
 There is no point in the film where the word “boring” can be applied.
 The mechs Galo and other characters use have a different feel than the giant mechs you would see in other anime productions.
 The weapons shoot ice and mechs carry swords, making every fight scene even more entertaining to watch when mixed with the color scheme.
 All of this makes for a special never-been-seen before experience.